How to Live in Buenos Aires on a Budget

 - Street markets.
 Plenty of ferias, or street markets, are held all week and each weekend around the city, with an overwhelming number of local artisans offering their one-of-a-kind creations for sale.
 Browse through hundreds of high quality, handmade items, such as silver earrings or leather mate gourds; find inexpensive handbags, beach dresses, and t-shirts.
 Palermo is a more central area that is full of designer boutiques and popular with expats and tourists, so cafe prices are high around there, but the several street markets offer fairly priced items that are unique and practical as well.
 Also, try the residential suburbs like Olivos and San Isidro—where you can find a huge and treasure-filled antique market set up along the train tracks every weekend.

 - Cheap street food!
-You will run into handmade, freshly baked empanadas everywhere you turn, with at least a couple dozen different fillings to choose from, for just 4 pesos each.
-Be sure to ask if they have canastitas (5 pesos), which are like open-faced empanadas with even more filling inside.
+You will run into handmade, freshly baked empanadas everywhere you turn, with at least a couple dozen different fillings to choose from, for just a few dollars each.
+Be sure to ask if they have canastitas, which are like open-faced empanadas with even more filling inside.
 In the center, you'll find vendors setting up grills to offer hot sizzling choripan, sandwich de bondiola, hamburguesas—and all with a scrumptious variety of condiments, including salsa golf, a simple but addictive blend of mayo and ketchup invented by an Argentine golfer.
-If you find yourself in a panaderia and want to change your life a little bit for just 3 pesos, ask for a sandwich de miga de palmitos (heart of palm) y salsa golf.
+If you find yourself in a panaderia and want to change your life a little bit for just few dollars, ask for a sandwich de miga de palmitos (heart of palm) y salsa golf.

 - Bottled beer.
 Maybe you've just conquered a 5-day Mendoza tour or maybe guzzling fernet y cola leaves you wanting something a little less herbalicious.
 Although Argentina isn't known for its beer, you can grab a few liter bottles of decent beer at any grocery store.
-A decent one-liter bottle (Warsteiner or Stella Artois) will cost you as little as 7 or 8 pesos, and 2 pesos for the bottle, which is returnable for a store credit of 3 pesos—so don't throw it away!
-In bars, it's not common to find beer on tap, as beer is sold mostly in one-liter bottles.
+A decent bottle (Warsteiner or Stella Artois) will cost you 70 pesos.
+In bars, it's not common to find beer on tap, as beer is sold mostly in one-liter bottles for about 50 pesos.